Minimal Fractional Topological Insulator in half-filled conjugate moir\'{e} Chern bands: Classifying minimal TOs with or without time-reversal symmetry

 \subsection{Imposing time-reversal symmetry}

 For odd $q$, the unique minimal TO is compatible with time-reversal symmetry.
 Hence, the unique minimal TO $\U(1)_q\boxtimes \U(1)_{-q}$ is the unique mFTI.

 For the rest of the discussion, we focus on even $q$.
-Among ${\cal M}_{n=0,1,...,7}$ in Eq. \eqref{eq:MTO_evenq}, the odd $n$ theories all have non-zero chiral central charge and exhibit thermal Hall effect, breaking the time-reversal symmetry.
-So let us consider the even $n$ theories.
+From the chiral central charge Eq. \eqref{eq:ccc}, only $n=0$ is compatible with time-reversal symmetry.
 The theory ${\cal M}_0$ is the mFTI discussed in Sec. \ref{sec:mFTI_construction} and Sec. \ref{sec:mFTI_q}.
-As we will see in the following, any other theories ${\cal M}_{n\neq 0}$ cannot be made compatible with time-reversal symmetry.
+Hence, the mFTIs with $\mathbb{Z}_{2q}$ TOs are the {\it unique} mFTIs.

-For even $n$, $\mathcal{M}_n$ is an Abelian TO and can be described by a $K$-matrix theory.
+For even $n$, we can provide a different analysis that also confirms that ${\cal M}_0$ is the only minimal TO compatible with time-reversal symmetry.
+With $n$ even, $\mathcal{M}_n$ is an Abelian TO and can be described by a $K$-matrix theory.
 First, recall that the $\U(1)_q\boxtimes \U(1)_{-q}$ theory is described by the following Chern-Simons theory:

 $v_1$ ($v_2$) carries a unit gauge charge under $a_1$($a_2$).
 To describe the $\Z_2$ symmetry enrichment, it is convenient to first enlarge the $\Z_2$ symmetry to $\U(1)$, under which $v_1$ and $v_2$ both carry charge $1/q$. $A$ in Eq. \eqref{eqn:U1q} denotes the background gauge field for the enlarged U(1) symmetry.
 Then, we Higgs the U(1) to $\Z_2$, which can be implemented by the BF term $\frac{1}{\pi}BdA$ with a U(1) gauge field $B$.
 We can then promote both $A$ and $B$ to dynamical gauge fields to gauge the symmetry.
 The SPT layer can be accounted for by adding a Chern-Simons term $-\frac{n}{8\pi}AdA$ for $A$.
 All together, we have found the following $K$-matrix (gauge fields ordered as $a_1,a_2, A, B$):